 What bird flies the farthest during migration?

 Although not nonstop, the arctic tern is one of the birds that fly the farthest for their migration.
-They go from one end of the earth to the earth every year, aka from the Arctic Circle to the Antarctic Circle.
+They go from one end of the earth to the other every year, aka from the Arctic Circle to the Antarctic Circle.
 Although the trip is around 18,600 miles, the arctic tern doesn’t fly direct but instead zig zags over the ocean until they reach their destination making the trip even longer.
 When they need to rest, they’ll land on the water to feast on fish.

 What bird migrates the fastest?